SamuelChanMD/message/README.md

 # Test
 Right now, the tests are very simple as there are only unit tests.
 To run the test, simply run "node test"

+# Some improvements to make in future versions
+- Utilise nginx for load balancing and rate limiting
+- Either install or develop a fully fledged Object Relational Model for increased configurability.
+    - This would be helpful if we decided to capture more than just messages.
+Maybe we would a table for numbers, for example, with data that captures whether it is a prime number or not.
+Or maybe we want to create another column in the message table to capture whether the message has duplicate characters.
+- Research into using the adapter pattern for interacting with the database so that it is more seamless to switch between databases if need be
+- Add functional tests to test the CRUD actions on messages.
+Example: ensuring that a POST request with a valid body passes and POST request with invalid data fails.
+- Utilise environment variables for setting up the Docker containers